Senators are probing whether Google tried to influence a top critic’s testimony at an antitrust hearing

 Tile will accuse Apple of worsening tactics it alleges are bullying, a day after iPhone giant unveiled a competing product

-The senators want Google to provide details about any phone calls between its employees and Match employees ahead of last week’s hearing, including what was said on the call.
-They also asked if Google and Match employees have had any communications since the hearing.
+The senators want Google to provide details about any phone calls between its employees and Match employees ahead of last week’s hearing, including what was said.
+They also asked whether Google and Match employees have had any communications since the hearing.

-The top lawmakers on the Senate Judiciary antitrust subcommittee are following through on a promise they made last week to look into the phone call, which Sen. Richard Blumenthal (D-Conn.) called a “threat” and “potentially actionable” because of the timing and nature of call.
+The top lawmakers on the Senate Judiciary antitrust subcommittee are following through on a promise they made last week to look into the phone call, which Sen. Richard Blumenthal (D-Conn.) called a “threat” and “potentially actionable” because of its timing and nature.

 Sine brought up the phone call during the hearing when Klobuchar asked him whether Match had faced any retaliation for publicly criticizing Google’s app store rules.
-He said the call was between a Match representative and a Google representative that manages Match’s business with the tech giant.
+He said the call was between a Match representative and a Google representative who manages Match’s business with the tech giant.

 “When you receive something like that from a company that can turn you off overnight, you’re always a little intimidated,” Sine, the Match executive, testified.

 Google spokeswoman Julie Tarallo McAlister said the company never tried to influence Match’s testimony.
-“Match is a valued partner and we regularly communicate with them about the business we do together," she said in a statement.
-"We did not and would not try to influence their testimony or otherwise retaliate.”
+“Match is a valued partner and we regularly communicate with them about the business we do together,” she said in a statement.
+"We did not and would not try to influence their testimony, intimidate them or otherwise retaliate.”

 The letter may only add to the search giant’s political headaches, as Democrats increasingly raise concerns about how Google’s business potentially stifles competition, harms consumer privacy and amplifies disinformation and other harmful content online.
 The Justice Department has filed an antitrust lawsuit against Google, and it’s also the target of lawsuits from state attorneys general.